arawson-trh/tracker/README.md

   - Rely on idle checkin every 6 hours (or longer? configurable maybe) to report location

 - If we've not detected motion in more than 3 minutes
-  - Put the Electron into deep sleep mode
+  - Put the Electron into deep sleep mode for 6 hours (or until woken by motion)

 TODO